 Registration: To register for the 2020 Cloud Security Summit at SecTor visit sector.ca/register and add it to your SecTor conference registration.

-SecTor 2019: Conference sessions take place on Wednesday October 9 and Thursday October 10, 2019.
-The full conference schedule is now available on our Schedule page.
+SecTor 2020: Conference sessions take place on Wednesday October 21 and Thursday October 22, 2020.
+The full conference schedule will be available closer to the event.

 Venue: The Cloud Security Summit at SecTor will be held on Level 700 in the South Building of the MTCC.
 More information on how to get there is available at sector.ca/travel.